cappelnord/life-codes-runtime/Readme.md

 #### `block` methods and properties
 * `id` and `data`: see `family` - but be aware that `id` can be nil if not explicitly specified in the command.
 * `args`: a dictionary that holds all arguments of the block.
 If an argument is not specified it will contain its default value.

+--> Rename once to execute once and quant to perform (and perform once)